Buy now, pay later. . . not that long ago the only ways to do that required a credit card or setting up layaway. Not anymore.

 Here are the services doing Buy Now, Pay Later:

-Most notably, they’ve partnered with online airfare marketplace Alternative Airlines — letting you divide the cost of airline tickets into four payments, due every two weeks.
+They’ve also partnered with online airfare marketplace Alternative Airlines — letting you divide the cost of airline tickets into four payments, due every two weeks.
 This is a BIG deal for travelers!

 Sign up for an Afterpay account to place online orders up to $1,000 and split the cost into four payments, due every two weeks.
 There’s no credit check and no fees as long as your account has enough funds when the split amounts are automatically taken out.